Infinity cove

 In photography, an infinity cove or infinity cyclorama is an all-white space with no corners, designed to give the impression that the background of an object extends to infinity.

 Infinity coves range from a simple roll of paper to whole studios (often used for photographing cars).
-The principle of design is that everything behind the object is curved so that no edges can be seen.
+The principle of the design is that everything behind the object is curved so that no edges can be seen.